AUMC-HEMA/MSGMM/README.md

 MSGMM also uses the **data.table** package.
 These packages need to be installed first in order to use MSGMM.

-The method implemented in MSGMM is detailed in: *"Computationally efficient multi-sample flow cytometry data analysis using Gaussian mixture models"*
+The method implemented in MSGMM is detailed in: *Computationally efficient multi-sample flow cytometry data analysis using Gaussian mixture models*

 Philip Rutten, Tim Robert Mocking, Jacqueline Cloos, Wessel van Wieringen, Costa Bachas